Ganji-Hadis/HardwareSoftwareCodesignProject/README.md

 # HardwareSoftwareCodesignProject
 hardware description for calculating the determinant of matrices with 3 and higher dimensions and software description for calculating the determinant of 1 and 2 dimensional matrices
+ The software description for calculating determinants of 1 and 2-dimensional matrices involved implementing the relevant codes in the C language.
+As for the hardware description of determinants for matrices with 3 dimensions and above, a control unit was designed as a Finite State Machine (FSM).
+Subsequently, this FSM was implemented using Ghezel, along with its corresponding DataPath.
+This approach allowed for efficient computation and representation of determinants, providing a comprehensive solution for both software and hardware implementations.